Capital Markets Perspective brings you what to watch in the markets this week, published in partnership with Great-West Investments.

 What to Watch This Week

-Tuesday: Home prices (x2), Consumer Confidence, New Home Sales, Richmond Fed; GOOG, MSFT, AMD, UPS
+Tuesday: Home prices (x2), Consumer confidence, Richmond Fed; earnings: MSFT, JNJ, MMM

-Want to better manage your investments?
-Millions of people use Personal Capital’s free and secure online financial tools to see all of their accounts in one place, analyze their investments and uncover hidden fees, and plan for long-term goals, like buying a house or saving for retirement.
+Want a better way to manage your investments?
+Millions of people use Personal Capital’s free and secure online financial tools to see all of their accounts in one place, analyze their investments, and plan for long-term goals, like buying a house or saving for retirement.

 Personal Capital Advisors Corporation (“PCAC”) is a wholly owned subsidiary of Personal Capital Corporation (“PCC”), an Empower company.
 PCC and Empower Holdings, LLC are wholly owned subsidiaries of Great-West Lifeco Inc. Source for index data: Bloomberg.com; GWI calculations.